tylerburnham42/FlightManager/readme.md

 ## Design Notes
 The application was written with a React front-end and a django back-end.
 Material UI was chosen to simplify the creation of components.

-The front end is witten with Typescript.
+The front end is written with Typescript.
 The App.tsx loads the main window component that is the main element holding the states of the airport list and the currently loaded flights for the table.
 This main windows loads the search boxes and the main flight results table.

 Below is an image of the main window.